 Who We Are

-The Games and Gaming Round Table (GameRT) of the American Library Association provides a venue for librarians interested in the use of games and gaming in libraries of all types a place to gather and share.
+The Games & Gaming Round Table (GameRT) of the American Library Association provides a venue for librarians interested in the use of games and gaming in libraries of all types a place to gather and share.
 GameRT was formed in 2011, replacing and extending the pre-existing Gaming Member Interest Group.
 As a round table, GameRT is built around our shared passion for games and the use of gaming within libraries.
 With members from all types of libraries, GameRT encompasses a wide variety of viewpoints, situations, and user types.
 For more information about GameRT, you can join us on ALA Connect (even if you aren’t an ALA member) or contact one of the officers directly through ALA Connect.
-Have an interest in Gaming in Libraries and want to get involved?
-Volunteer for GameRT!
+Want to volunteer with GameRT?
+Get involved!

 What We Do